acc97862/TOS-Addons/InventoryWeight/README.md

 Patch notes
 v1.0.1
-Patched addon no longer functioning if language is changed, but addon may require map change to recover
+Addon may require map change to recover when game language is changed